personal finance | june 3, 2024

 How long should you keep money in a money market fund?

 The length of time you should keep investments in a money market fund will depend on your reason for using the fund.
-If you have moved your investments from stock funds to money market funds to try to avoid the effects of recent market volatility in your portfolio, it may be wise to consider gradually reinvesting back into a diversified portfolio, as it is impossible to time the markets and know exactly when it might be most beneficial to jump back in.
-In fact, research by the T. Rowe Price multi-asset investment team shows that rebalancing into stocks during a downturn historically improved results over the subsequent year, even if that adjustment was made a few months after the official market bottom.
+If you have moved your investments from stock funds to money market funds to try to avoid the effects of market volatility in your portfolio or to take advantage of higher yields, it may be wise to consider gradually reinvesting back into a diversified portfolio, as it is impossible to time the markets and know exactly when it might be most beneficial to jump back in.
+In fact, research by the T. Rowe Price Multi-Asset Investment team shows that investing in a diversified 60/40 portfolio slightly before or at the fed funds peak may be optimal, while investing after the peak still outperformed cash.
+The analysis considered one-year average returns over the prior four fed rate hike cycles.

 How do I invest in a money market fund?